Ayushburman/Prepration/Toefl.md

 If your goal is to crack TOEFL iBT with a very high score, don’t prepare for it like JEE/GATE.
-TOEFL is primarily a language + academic communication + timed-performance test.
+TOEFL is primarily a language + academic communication + timed-performance

 As of 2026, the TOEFL iBT has changed from the older 0–120-style framing, so use the current ETS scoring and test format when you book your exam.
 For preparation, the core skills remain Reading, Listening, Speaking, and Writing.